Western Europe (100-200) January 2026

 How does Western Europe (100-200) compare?

-On the lower side, people in Western Europe (100-200) had much lower favorable scores than average in Action, Company Performance, and Service & Quality Focus.
+On the lower side, people in Western Europe (100-200) had much lower favorable scores than average in Action, Feedback & Recognition, and Company Performance.

 People working in Western Europe (100-200) are more engaged than Benelux.
 People working in Western Europe (100-200) are less engaged than Eastern Europe, APAC, North America, and Middle East.

-The highest scoring question for Western Europe (100-200) had 89% of people agreeing that they know how their work contributes to the goals of %[Company]% (+0% compared to overall) while they were generally most positive about Work & Life Blend.
+The highest scoring question for Western Europe (100-200) had 91% of people agreeing that they know how their work contributes to the goals of %[Company]% (+2% compared to overall) while they were generally most positive about Inclusion.

-People in Western Europe (100-200) were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 20% of people disagreeing (+7% above average).
+People in Western Europe (100-200) were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 21% of people disagreeing (+3% above average).

 How long do people stay?